 8. Parrot Cay by COMO, Turks & Caicos

 Another private island resort to make the list, Parrot Cay by COMO is considered one of the best hotels in the Caribbean.
 Set over 1,000 acres of uninterrupted tropical island paradise, the resort is consistently the winner of numerous awards (best hotel, best spa etc.).
 Parrot Cay has universal appeal because it appeals to everyone from honeymoon couples, boisterous families and aging rock stars, to dot com millionaires and privacy-seeking celebrities.
 Due to the clever design of the resort, this eclectic mix of guests manage to have the time of their lives without infringing or affecting anyone else’s holiday.
 Over Christmas and New Year this is one of the the places to be; the private beach-side villas are snapped up (many are actually privately owned) and you will have to book months (perhaps even years in advance) to guarantee a booking.
 It’s also been said that Parrot Cay is one of the best places to see in the New Year due to the movers and shakers that you’ll find rubbing shoulders at the bar.
 The hotel’s rooms, suites and villas all have Christina Ong’s signature fresh touch; whitewashed wood, crisp starched linen, stand alone baths, dreamy four poster beds and an emphasis on light, views and nature.
 Also in line with Ong’s focus on wellness, the food at Parrot Cay is delicious; fresh, healthy and designed to do you good without feeling boring or restrained – a combination that is rarely achieved.
 The sea in Turks & Caicos is a colour that defies description.
 Therefore, understandably, the hotel’s rooms, private plunge pools and private terraces all look out over it.
 A week or more spent staring out over this turquoise treasure is something that everybody needs to do at least once in their life.
 If you like the idea of a honeymoon on Turks & Caicos but have already visited Parrot Cay, fear not, there is another resort worth returning for.
-Amanyara, part of the prestigious Aman Resorts hotel group, is simply sensational.
+Amanyara, part of the prestigious Aman Resorts hotel group, and designed by Jean-Michel Gathy, is simply sensational.

 Logistics: To get to Parrot Cay you’ll need to fly to Miami – British Airways is normally the best airline for this route if departing from London.
 From Miami it’s a short flight to Providenciales, Turks & Caicos’s international airport, where you’ll be collected by car for a short drive before taking a 35 minute boat ride to the island.
 The good news is that weather (both sunshine and temperature) is pretty fantastic all year around in this part of the world.
 For those who like the heat, June to October is the warmest time of year.